What's Coming to Netflix in August 2022

 - Don’t Blame Karma!
 (2022) Netflix Original Film – Spanish romantic comedy.

-- Endless Night (Season 1) – Beglian fantasy series about a 17-year-old who joins a group of teenagers taking a drug that allows them to dream while awake.
+- Endless Night (Season 1) – Belgian fantasy series about a 17-year-old who joins a group of teenagers taking a drug that allows them to dream while awake.

 - Good Morning, Verônica (Season 2) Netflix Original Series – Portuguese crime drama series.